 Helmets, safety glasses, goggles, full body suits, respirators, gloves, ear protection – they all have different functions, but their goal is the same: to protect the wearer from potential health and safety hazards.

-What Is Personal Protective Equipment?
+What Is Personal Protective Equipment (PPE)?

 Personal Protective Equipment (PPE) is the collective term of wearable equipment and gear that’s meant to protect the wearer from hazards.
 For instance, protection like earplugs or earmuffs is crucial in noisy environments.
 Gloves should be used when handling chemicals.
 Construction workers wear hard hats on construction sites to protect their heads from falling debris.